 The City of Franklin Housing Market has experienced higher levels of foreclosures throughout the City, with ranging amounts based on location.
-As shown in Map 5.2, downtown and the area south of Interstate 75 had the lowest range of foreclosed homes; while the highest ranged districts of foreclosed homes in the City existed along the Great Miami Riverway, specifically north along Main Street and Dixie Highway.
-The greatest number of foreclosures were in non-core residential areas.
+As shown in Map 5.2, downtown and area south of Interstate 75 had the lowest range of foreclosed homes; while the highest ranged districts of foreclosed homes in the City existed along the Great Miami Riverway, specifically north along Main Street and Dixie Highway.
+The greatest number of foreclosures were in more non-core residential areas.

-Between 2017 to 2019, there were a total of 92 foreclosures throughout the entire City.
+In total, between 2017 to 2019, there was a total of 92 foreclosures throughout the entire city.
 Within these, 6 of these properties foreclosed twice within this timeframe.